 |---|---|---|

-| Goal | Keyword rankings | Entity confidence score |
+| Goal | Keyword rankings | Entity confidence and factual accuracy |

 | Benefits | Google search rankings | AI citations, Knowledge Panels, AI Overviews |